UPDATE: June 15

 Physiotherapists and physiotherapy business owners should understand the many implications of refusing to provide care to a patient who declines to wear a mask in the practice setting.

-Alberta Health recommends the use of eye protection as an additional layer of protection for all patient interactions within two metres, in areas where there are ongoing high levels of community transmission.
-Eye protection is a strategy to reduce the physiotherapist’s individual risk of becoming ill, as such, physiotherapists are advised to follow the recommendations of Alberta Health and implement eye protection as part of their routine point of care risk assessment and PPE use.
+Eye protection is a strategy to reduce the physiotherapist’s individual risk of becoming ill, as such, physiotherapists may consider using eye protection as part of their routine point of care risk assessment and PPE use.